bazelbuild/bazel-blog/_posts/2019-02-01-dynamic-spawn-scheduler.md

 In the case of a fully remote build, sending *all* actions through the `remote` strategy can be inefficient.
 Each remote action comes with a cost: there is the overhead of the RPCs to contact with the remote service and there is also the more-significant overhead of uploading inputs and downloading outputs (even if we can [maybe optimize the latter](https://docs.google.com/document/d/11m5AkWjigMgo9wplqB8zTdDcHoMLEFOSH0MdBNCBYOE/edit)).
 As a result, blindly running all actions remotely can be (and often is) detrimental to performance.

 You'd think that this is not a big deal though---if remote execution offers sufficient parallelism, the fact that each action has higher latency is compensated by the fact that we have a much higher throughput than what you'd ever get with pure local execution.
-And you'd think right---this has been the case for a long time, at least within Google, because the overheads of remote execution were not too high due to strong network connectivity guarantees.
+And you'd think right---for _most_ builds this is the case.

-But this model breaks down when the cost of remote execution is non-trivial.
+But this model breaks down at least in two cases:

+1. When the cost of remote execution is non-trivial.
 For example, imagine if a link action that takes about 30 seconds on the local machine requires up to 10 minutes on a remote machine (and, yes, we have painfully observed this within Google due to the way we handle specific cases of this action).
+Considering that linking is almost-certainly in the critical path… you can guess what happens to incremental builds.

+1. When the compiler is so fast that it's cheaper to run the action locally than remotely, and said actions are in the critical path.
+Examples include the Go compiler or the Java persistent workers.

-And notice that I said *link* action---linking happens in every single build, and linking is almost-certainly in the critical path… so imagine what happens to incremental builds.
-The introduced delay kills the edit/build/test cycle, so some users affected by this problem have rightfully objected to using remote execution.
+The introduced delays in incremental builds kill the edit/build/test cycle, so some users affected by this problem have rightfully objected to using remote execution.

-Some users had papered over this problem by configuring certain mnemonics to run locally but this approach doesn't scale: unless you have time to dedicate to engineering productivity (and not everyone has this privilege), it will be difficult to set things up and maintain them over time to keep builds fast.
+Other users had papered over this problem by configuring certain mnemonics to run locally but this approach doesn't scale: unless you have time to dedicate to engineering productivity (and not everyone has this privilege), it will be difficult to set things up and maintain them over time to keep builds fast.

 ## The bright future